h-shimamoto/dpdk-ovs/docs/04_Sample_Configurations/02_Userspace-vHost.md

 ### Insert `igb_uio` Module and Bind Devices

-Once everything has been build, insert the `igb_uio` driver:
+Once everything has been built, insert the `igb_uio` driver:

 ```bash
 modprobe uio